roflmaostc/DeconvOptim.jl/docs/src/background/mathematical_optimization.md

 Since then, many variants and different kinds of deconvolution algorithms were presented, but mainly based on the concept of Lucy-Richardson.
 We try to formulate convolution as an inverse physical problem and solve it using a convex optimization loss function so that we can use fast optimizers to find the optimum.
 The variables we want to optimize for, are the pixels of the reconstruction $S(r)$.
 Therefore our reconstruction problem consists of several thousands to billion variables.
-Mathematical the optimization can be written as:
+Mathematically the optimization can be written as:

 $\underset{S(r)}{\arg \min}\, L(\text{Fwd}(S(r))) + \text{Reg}(S(r))$